3.E.2: Bigfoot SQL

 We will use forms and POST requests to save new Bigfoot sightings to our database.

 SQL clients help us visualise our databases with clickable interfaces without repeatedly typing SQL queries.
-Rocket recommends using DBeaver as a universal database management tool, pgAdmin for Windows specific software and Postico for Mac specific software, all of which are free.
+Rocket recommends using as a universal database management tool, for Windows specific software and for Mac specific software, all of which are free.
 You are free to use any other SQL clients you may prefer.

-Universal tool: DBeaver downloader
+Universal tool:

 Rocket has performed the following Sequelize setup for this Bigfoot exercise, but you may wish to refer back to these instructions for future projects where you need to set up Sequelize on your own.